MeLlamoPablo/schedulebot/usage/usage-guide.md

 *(Dota Edition only)*

 The `get-lobby` command is used get the current lobby details (lobby name and password) sent to you in a direct messsage.
-It takes no arguments.
+It takes one argument:

+* `id` is the ID of the event you are referring to.

 Example:

 ```
-schedulebot-admin get-lobby
+schedulebot-admin get-lobby 1
 ```

 ### force-lobby-start